The number-one question my OT friends ask me is whether or not they should be AOTA members.

 (Cost: $99-thousands)

-We’ve established you need a license to practice and, in order to keep your license, you also need continuing education units (CEUs) each year, which will generally run you anywhere from around $99 to thousands of dollars.
+We’ve established you need a license to practice and, in order to keep your license, you also need to earn a certain number of continuing education units (CEUs) during each renewal period—which will generally run you anywhere from around $99 to thousands of dollars.

 There are free options, paid options, in-person options, and online options.

-Obviously, if you’re looking at this from a financial standpoint, the free options are most appealing, but those might not give you the best clinical and professional growth.
+Obviously, if you’re looking at this purely from a financial standpoint, the free options are most appealing—but those might not give you the best clinical and professional growth.

 Here’s a list of a few CEU solutions to get you started:

-If you’d like to grow your career while you take CEUs, you can take courses that would build toward an additional OT certification.
+If you’d like to grow your career while you earn CEUs, you can take courses that build toward an additional OT certification.

-Certification costs vary tremendously, from around $500 for the coursework and exam required for a Certified Aging in Place Specialist (CAPS) certification to $3000 to become an Certified Lymphedema Therapist (CLT).
-(We will cover this more in depth below.)
+Certification costs vary tremendously, from around $800 for a Certified Aging in Place Specialist (CAPS) certification to $3,000 or more to become a Certified Lymphedema Therapist (CLT).
+(We will cover this more in-depth below.)

-Given the fact that you can literally spend under $100 or upwards of $3000 on CEUs, you’ll probably want to base that decision partly on how much you want to invest in several other optional expenses of being an OT.
+Given the fact that you can literally spend under $100 or upwards of $3,000 on CEUs, you’ll probably want to base your decision partly on whether you plan to invest in the many other optional expenses of being an OT.

 And that brings us to…